You’ve finally arrived.

 In 2002, The WHO published a simplified cataract grading scale.
 These images are directly from that paper:

+Best graded with slit beam at 30 to 45 degree angle to the cataract.
 In an early cataract, you will see that the central nucleus is actually more clear than the anterior and posterior embryonic layers of the lens:

 |NS tr or 1+: Nucleus clearer than anterior/posterior sections

 NS 2+: Nucleus equal to the anterior/posterior sections (same opacity level throughout)

 Cortical Spoking (CS)

 Best graded while visualizing with retroillumination.
 It may be difficult to retroilluminate if there is a concurrent NS cataract.
 By WHO criteria, think of the lens as a pizza and sum up the area of the peripheral spoke like opacities.

 |CS 1+: ⅛ to ¼ of the total area